rust-lang/rust/active/0000-const-unsafe-pointers.md

 future date.
 By renaming Rust's unsafe pointers to closely match their C brethren, the likelihood for errneously transcribing a signature is diminished.

+# Detailed design

+> This section will assume that the current unsafe pointer design is forgotten
+> completely, and will explain the unsafe pointer design from scratch.

+There are two unsafe pointers in rust, `*mut cT` and `*const T`.
+These two types are primarily useful when interacting with foreign functions through a FFI.
+The `*mut T` type is equivalent to the `T*` type in C, and the `*const T` type is equivalent to the `const T*` type in C.

+The type `&mut T` will automatically coerce to `*mut T` in the normal locations that coercion occurs today.
+It will also be possible to explicitly cast with an `as` expression.
+Additionally, the `&T` type will automatically coerce to `*const T`.
+Note that `&mut T` will not automatically coerce to `*const T`.

+The two unsafe pointer types will be freely castable among one another via `as` expressions, but no coercion will occur between the two.
+Additionally, values of type `uint` can be casted to unsafe pointers.

 # Drawbacks

 Today's unsafe pointers design is consistent with the borrowed pointers types in